Skip to contents

 • JuliaCall is set up via JuliaCall::julia_setup().

-• The number of threads is set via the JULIA_NUM_THREADS environment variable:
+• The number of threads is set, if possible, via JULIA_NUM_THREADS.

 • The Julia installation is validated.